cloudmesh-community/book/chapters/class/516/quicktips.md

 > ![Warning](images/warning.png) *It is expected from you that you self identify a section
 > yourself, as this shows competence in the area of cloud
 > computing.
-If however, you do not know what to select, you must attend
+If, however, you do not know what to select, you must attend
 > an online hour with us in which we identify a topic with
 > you.
 Technologies that are not repeatable due
 > to enormous cost or licensing issues need to get prior
 > approval.*

+This year's technology reviews will center around the use of AI services from major cloud providers.

 ### Project

-The objective of the project is to define a clear problem statement and create a framework to address that problem as it relates to cloud computing.
+The objective of the project is to define a clear problem statement and create a framework to address that problem as it relates to multi-cloud computing and engineering.

 A project is the primary activity that you chose as part of your class.
-This includes a project report* or *manual* and working project code.
+This includes a *project report* or *manual* and working *documented* project code.
 You will create a significant non-trivial project related to cloud computing and cloud engineering.
 Up to three students can collaborate.
 The project could be built on top of a previous project but must have